AmaralOne/CustomerApi/README.md

     "password":"123"
 }

-- The request return the Token that will be used to authenticate in other requests.
+The request return the Token that will be used to authenticate in other requests.
-- For  anywhere other request, put in headrs the Key Authorization with the Token returned.
+For  anywhere other request, put in headrs the Key Authorization with the Token returned.

 ## Request of Api Customer:

 - Get: http://localhost:3333/customer/search/{text}

--Route to search customer by free text search across all customer fields -{text} is free text utilized to search across all customer fields
+* Route to search customer by free text search across all customer fields
+* {text} is free text utilized to search across all customer fields

 - Get: http://localhost:3333/customer/{id}

-- Route to find customer by id  of mongodb
+* Route to find customer by id  of mongodb
-- {id} is id created by mongodb
+* {id} is id created by mongodb

 - Get: http://localhost:3333/customer/cpf/{cpf}

-- Route to find customer by cpf
+* Route to find customer by cpf
-- {cpf} is cpf of customer
+* {cpf} is cpf of customer

 - Get: http://localhost:3333/customers

-- Route to list customer
+* Route to list customer

 - Post:http://localhost:3333/customers

-- Route to create customer
+* Route to create customer
-- json example: {
+* json example: {
     "name": "Joao figueredo da Silva",
     "email": "joaofigueredo@gmail.com",
     "cpf": "111111111",